Introduction to Bacon & the Art of Living

 Each meal was an elaborate affair with food that people from the city could only dream of.
 At night, after supper, one of the kids would run to fetch the big family bible.
 It was handed down from generation to generation, translated into old Dutch.
 Petrus would read a passage and pray.
 After bible reading, the family lingered at the table and shared stories from the day until either Petrus or his dad, Stefanus, would get up and announce that it was a hard day and time to retire to bed.

-An indignation rose up in my heart against this cruelest of practices when I hear things like Petrus Jordaan’s wife says that after a few years, these young ones accept their fate and become accustomed to their new life, as the memories of their parents fade.
+Indignation rose up in my heart against this cruelest of practices when I heard things like Petrus Jordaan’s wife say that after a few years, these young ones accept their fate and become accustomed to their new life, as the memories of their parents fade.
 They become so loyal to the Boer family that they are prepared to fight against the English with the Boers.
 When I hear stories like these, my mind wanders back to the Cape and the many black friends I grew up with and call my friends to this day.

 I have family who lives close to Johannesburg where I love visiting when we camp out at the Vaal river before we cross.
 I would leave my wagons in the care of a foreman and undertake the 12 hours ride to his farm.
-Oom Pieter Jacobus Rademan (born on 13 September 1838) grew up in Swellendam in the Cape Colony and moved North to the Orange Free State where he met and married Susanna Maria Geldenhuys from Kroonstad.
+Oom Pieter Jacobus Rademan (born 13 September 1838) grew up in Swellendam in the Cape Colony and moved north to the Orange Free State where he met and married Susanna Maria Geldenhuys from Kroonstad.
 He settled at Rooiwal in 1872 where they now live with their 10 children.
 Oom Piet represents everything that I respect and love about the Boer people.

-When I started the transport company, I used to camp on his farm and would bring him building material from the Cape.
-These days, his barns and homestead are all built and I carry only tobacco for Oom Piet that my dad sends him and spices for Aunt Santjie in my saddlebag.
+When I started the transport company, I would camp on his farm and bring him building material from the Cape.
+These days, his barns and homestead are all built, and I carry only tobacco for Oom Piet that my dad sends him and spices for Aunt Santjie in my saddlebag.
 The trip to Rooiwal is a short and pleasant detour.
 Sometimes I will take Aunt Santjie thread from my mom or recipe books from a dealer in Adderley Street.
 (6)

 Oom Piet’s faith is of a milder nature than some of the extreme positions of the Transvaal Boers.
 He was a kind and gentle man.
-His is a sincere faith similar to that of my Uncle, Dominie Jan (my mother’s brother), Oom Sybrand and Oom Giel.
+His is a sincere faith similar to that of my uncle, Oom Jan (my mother’s brother), Oom Sybrand and Oom Giel.
 These are all family members who became dominies in the NG Kerk.

-Oom Piet was a simple man who tended his Afrikaner cattle and planted his corn on the rocky hills surrounding his simple but functional home.
+Oom Piet was a simple man who tended his Afrikaner cattle and planted his mielies on the rocky hills surrounding his simple but functional home.
 His children are the backbone of his workforce and the small number of natives who work for them are treated in fairness and allowed to live in the way that they have been accustomed to for hundreds of years, receiving a wage at the end of every week.
-(5) There are, for sure, stories doing the rounds in the family of him and his wife who could he hard taskmasters if the workers did not perform their duties up to standard but of the practice of indenture there was no sign and they desired nothing else but the peaceful existence of all peoples.
+(5) There are, for sure, stories doing the rounds in the family of him and his wife, who could be hard taskmasters if the workers did not perform their duties up to standard, but of the practice of indenture there was no sign and they desired nothing else but the peaceful existence of all peoples.

 Oom Piet’s farm became a place where I would have some of my happiest times in the interior.
 I visited there as often as I could.
 In later years my grandfather, Oupa Eben, and grandmother, Ouma Susan, obtained the farm next to him, Stillehoogte.
 (7) The northern Free State became my second home and from their farm, I could see the herds of wild animals starting to dwindle, even during the short time I rode transport.